pactumjs/pactumjs.github.io/component-testing.md

 });
 ```

-We can also use `wait` method to pause the validation for the background process to complete.
+Alternatively, use `wait` method to pause the validation for the background process to complete.

 ```js
 it('some background process', async () => {